-Yes, you can sue for botulism if your illness can be linked to a food product that is contaminated with Clostridium botulinum toxin.
+Yes, you can sue a company for botulism poisoning if your illness can be linked to a food product that is contaminated with Clostridium botulinum toxin.
 Your lawsuit should compensate you for your temporary or permanent paralysis and other complications.

 Botulism is a severe form of food poisoning caused by the ingestion of foods containing a potent neurotoxin (nerve toxin) that is produced by the bacterium Clostridium botulinum.
 A very small amount (a few nanograms) of the neurotoxin can cause this severe illness.
 There are only 25-30 cases of foodborne botulism each year in the United States, but the mortality rate is high if not treated immediately and properly.

-There are 10 to 30 botulism cases in the United States each year.
+There are generally 10 to 30 botulism cases in the United States each year.
 Determination of the source of an outbreak is based on detection and identification of Clostridium botulinum in food that was eaten by the people sickened.
 The most widely accepted method of identification is to inject extracts of the food into passively immunized mice (mouse neutralization test).
 The test takes 48 hours.
 This analysis is followed by culturing all suspect food in an enrichment medium for the detection and isolation of the causative organism.
 This test takes 7 days.